Yes No Share to Facebook

 Various Tort Disputes

-Most people will have a vague understanding of various tort law issues despite lacking knowledge of the actual definition of tort law.
-The word tort, while funny sounding, is actually a word derived from the Latin word tortum which, loosely translated, means wrongdoing.
-In the realm of law, tort is a civil law matter other than breach of contract, or breach of fiduciary duty, and involves the right to sue for compensation, among other things.
-It is generally believed that the first use of the word tort within a legal proceeding was within the case of Boulston v.
+Tort is a word derived from the Latin word tortum and is loosely meaning wrong or wrongful.
+In law, tort falls into the area of civil law other than breach of contract or breach of fiduciary duty, involving rights of action (the right to sue) for a remedy such as compensation for harm caused by the tort.
+The first known use of the word tort within a legal proceeding was in the case of Boulston v.
 Hardy, (1597), 77 E.R.
-216, during the time when Galileo was still alive.
+216.

 Tort law serves a fundamental social function by promoting a just and orderly society where individuals and organizations are held accountable for actions that cause harm to others.
 By offering a legal mechanism for injured parties to seek compensation, tort law deters negligent, reckless, and intentional misconduct, thereby encouraging responsible behavior in both personal and professional contexts.
-In addition to offering remedies, tort law plays a key role in upholding the moral standards of society.
-It enhances public confidence in the justice system and promotes social cohesion by fostering a culture of care, ethical behavior, and mutual consideration.
+Beyond compensation, tort law reinforces community standards of fairness and care, fostering public confidence in the rule of law.
+This area of law helps balance individual rights with societal interests, ensuring that those who suffer harm due to another’s wrongful conduct are provided a path to redress, while also upholding broader values of safety, integrity, and mutual respect.

 Common Issues Include: